Welcome to The City of Kettering's Department of Parks, Recreation and Cultural Arts!

 We provide parks, recreation and cultural arts spaces, places and programs through our 21 parks on over 350 acres, fitness and wellness activities at our Kettering Recreation Complex and Kettering Fitness and Wellness Center, and specialized experiences for all ages at Adventure Reef Water Park, the Kettering Ice Arena, Rosewood Arts Centre, and the Habitat Environmental Education Center.
 From skateboarding at the Rob Dyrdek/DC Shoes Skate Plaza, to enjoying a live concert at the Fraze Pavilion, to sports leagues at Delco Park, to community events at the historic Polen Farm, we are proud to offer something for everyone!

 Each year, over one million people visit our parks, attend our special events, drop-in to use our facilities and enroll in classes.
-Learn about our activities in recent annual reports: our 2019 Annual Report (download the PDF) and our 2020 Annual Report (download the PDF).
+Learn about our activities in recent annual reports: our 2019 Annual Report (download the PDF), 2020 Annual Report (download the PDF) and 2021 Annual Report (download the PDF).

 As a department and a city, we strive to provide equitable and meaningful access to all of our services.
 We work closely with the City of Kettering's Compliance and Inclusion office, the Kettering City Schools, and various community partners to ensure opportunities for all people.
 Through the Kettering Parks Foundation, financial assistance is available to residents to remove financial barriers for participating in fee-based programs and services.